CSC340MidtermTeam/csc340-midterm/README.md

 Project deadlines:
 ----------------------------------------------------------------------------
 * Mar.
+30 - Complexity analysis
-30 - Complexity analysis (only part1?) & Project proposal
+* Mar.
+30 - Project proposal
 * Apr.
 13 - Implementation
 * Apr.
 15 - Demo
 * Apr.
 19 - Video summary

-Project proposal - Due the first meeting after the break on March 30
+Project proposal - Due on Tuesday after the break on March 30
 ----------------------------------------------------------------------------
 * **What makes you interested in this dataset?**
     Rideshare is pretty imortant in SF since not everybody drives and the muni isn't always dependable.